stephy0605/XAI_Model/README.md

 - Open each `.ipynb` by below order in Jupyter or Colab and execute all cells from top to bottom.

   **1. EDA.ipynb**: Jupyter notebook for exploratory data analysis.

   **2. lr, xgb, rf** - phishing email detection.ipynb: Notebook for data preprocessing, feature engineering, and traditional ML model training/evaluation.

   **3. CNN-BiGRU.ipynb** :Notebook for the deep learning model (CNN-BiGRU) implementation with explainable AI techniques(SHAP, LIME) and evaluation.

-  **4. xplainable BERT for phishing email detection.ipynb**: Notebook that implements a BERT-based phishing email detection model with explainable AI techniques to interpret and visualize the model’s predictions.
+  **4. xplainable BERT for phishing email detection.ipynb**: Notebook that implements a BERT-based phishing email detection model with explainable AI techniques to interpret and visualize the model’s predictions. -- need GPU or colab to run this

 - Each notebook is segmented with clear sections: **Data Loading → Preprocessing → Modeling → Evaluation → Explainability**.